Emerging Ireland: 2014 IRB Nations Cup

 On 1 April 2014, it was announced that Emerging Ireland would take part in the 2014 edition of the IRB Nations Cup in Bucharest, Romania.
 Dan McFarland, Connacht assistant coach at the time, was appointed as head coach and Ulster backs coach, Neil Doak was chosen to assist him.

 In the first game of the cup Emerging Ireland beat Russia by a score of 66–0 at 45 minutes into the game, when it was stopped by the referee, Ian Davies, because of a storm and fears for the players safety.
 The match included 10 tries,3 of those from Andrew Conway.
 This was Emerging Ireland's largest ever win in international rugby.
 Dan McFarland's side beat Uruguay 51–3 in their second game to set up the last game against Romania as a title decider.
 This game turned out to be the closest of all their games but Emerging Ireland still ran out at 31–10 winners to secure the IRB nations cup with 3 bonus point victories.

 2015 Tbilisi Cup

 Emerging Ireland won the 2015 Tbilisi Cup tournament with three from three victories, taking the Tbilisi Cup for their first ever time.

 2022 South Africa Tour

-After a significant haitus, Emerging Ireland re-emerged, but with a different purpose, providing development opportunities for young senior players in international conditions, Simon Easterby was appointed head coach of the Emerging Ireland squad for their three fixtures against South African Currie Cup sides in Autumn 2022.
+After a significant hiatus, Emerging Ireland re-emerged, but with a different purpose, providing development opportunities for young senior players in international conditions, Simon Easterby was appointed head coach of the Emerging Ireland squad for their three fixtures against South African Currie Cup sides in Autumn 2022.
 Ireland won their first match of the tour beating the Griquas 54–7 at Toyota Stadium.
 They won their second match of the tour with a 28–24 victory over the Pumas.
 Emerging Ireland completed a sweep of their tour of South Africa on 9 October with a 21–14 win over the Cheetahs.